sanabahari/InsightDataEngineer/README.md

 ## Problem

 For this problem, we solved the challenge based on Instacart [dataset](https://www.instacart.com/datasets/grocery-shopping-2017) containing 3 million Instacart orders using Python3.

 The task was to determine, for each department, the number of time a product was purchased, and the number of times a product was requested for the first time and a ratio of those two numbers.

 To show the scalability of the code we ran the code on a desktop computer based on the train data (more than 3M data points), which was completed less than few minutes.

+This code does not use any external libraries such as pandas or numpy.
+The standard libraries used are `collections` and `csv`.

+## Running the code

+1. copy the input files as products.csv and order_products.csv.
+Please note, the structure should be as the format exlpained in the `Code verification: test files` section.
+If the dataset is altered slightly, e.g. only few colomns are added removed, please update the constants exlpained in `Programming practices` section

-The input files are located in `/output/report.csv`.
+2. The input files are located in `/input/products.csv` and `/input/order_products.csv`.
 The former is products order table and the latter is the product table.

-We did not change the input files.
+3. Once the inpute files are located, one should run the bash file as `.\run_sh`, which reades the driver code in the `/src/` directory.

-The output, located in `/output/report.csv`  is of the following form (this example is only for test data)
+4. The generated output is now located in `/output/report.csv`  and has the following form (this example is only for test data)

 ```
 department_id,number_of_orders,number_of_first_orders,percentage